Chessington World of Adventures: Zoo

 The Trails of the Kings; a walkthrough attraction home to enclosures for western lowland gorillas, Asiatic lions, fossa, Carpathian lynx, and binturong.
 In 2007 the Trail of the Kings section of the zoo underwent an inspection with the outcome that the gorilla enclosure was too small.
 A bigger building for the gorillas was completed in 2010.
 As of 2013, there are 10 gorillas at Chessington, as well as two infants born in 2012.

 The Wanyama Village & Reserve opened in late May 2010, in an area behind the Safari Hotel and houses animals such as Grévy's zebra, sitatunga antelope, ostrich, dorcas gazelle, Nile lechwe, fennec fox, dwarf mongoose, southern ground hornbill, Kirk's dik-dik, Aloatran gentle lemur, black-cheeked lovebird, crested porcupine, meerkats, scimitar horned oryx, common eland and Ankole cattle.
 It is part of the ZUFARI animal reserve.
 The area is open to guests staying in the Safari Hotel during the evening.
+The Children's Zoo animals moved here after its closure in 2024.